ruby-mutiny/metamorpher/README.md

         #   replacement = TYPE.find_by(PARAMS)
         #   rule = pattern -> replacement
         #
-        # A better interface will be added in a future version of metamorph!
+        # A better interface will be added in a future version of metamorpher!

         pattern = Node.new(
           type: :send,